Automation-Research-Team/aist_robotiq/o2as_fastener_gripper/README.md

 Three XL320 will be used this time.
 ID is 1,2,3 respectively.

 BaundRate is 1000000.

 After connecting and configuring, execute fastener_gripper_test_action.launch.

 I think that the following operation is possible.

-* 1.Turn on the torque of 'XL-320' and rotate clockwise (wheel mode)
+* 1. Turn on the torque of 'XL-320' and rotate clockwise (wheel mode)
-* 2.Stop rotation of the motor with fingers, generate load (assuming screws close)
+* 2. Stop rotation of the motor with fingers, generate load (assuming screws close)
-* 3.When the load is detected (rotation speed = 0), the torque of 'XL-320' is turned off and the rotation stop
+* 3. When the load is detected (rotation speed = 0), the torque of XL-320 is turned off and the rotation stop
-* 4.Next ID(XL320).
+* 4. Next ID(XL320).

 # Known issues